quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ### The zero value

-In the multiplication example, we show the reason for having a default value.
+In the multiplication example, we show the reason for having a default value as an argument to `Reduce`.
 If we relied on Go's default value of 0, we'd multiply our initial value by 0, and then the following ones, so you'd only ever get 0.
-The "zero value" (TODO: look up clever comp-sci term, cant remember) when multiplying is 1.
+By setting it to 1, the first element in the slice will stay the same, and the rest will multiply by the next elements.

+If you wish to sound clever with your nerd friends, you'd call this [The Identity Element](https://en.wikipedia.org/wiki/Identity_element).

+> In mathematics, an identity element, or neutral element, of a binary operation operating on a set is an element of the set which leaves unchanged every element of the set when the operation is applied.

+In addition, the identity element is 0, and with multiplication it is 1.

+`1 + 0 = 1`
+`1 * 1 = 1`

 ## Wrapping up

 The possibilities are endless™️.
-Try a few other applications!
+Try a few other applications of `Reduce`!

 - Why not mix some `color.RGBA` into a single colour?
 - Collected a list of bank transactions?
 Reduce them into a bank account balance.

-Now that go has generics, combining with higher-order-functions we can reduce a lot of boilerplate code within our projects.
+Now that Go has generics, combining with higher-order-functions we can reduce a lot of boilerplate code within our projects.

 No longer do you need to write specific `Find` functions for each type of collection you want to search, instead re-use or write a `Find` function.
 If you understood the `Reduce` function above, writing a `Find` function will be trivial.

-When done tastefully, this will make your code simpler to read and maintain.
+When done tastefully, this will make your code simpler to read and maintain, but remember the rule of thumb: Use the TDD process to drive out real, specific behaviour that you actually need, in the refactoring stage you then _might_ discover some useful abstractions to help tidy the code up.